mefferr/MT5-Ledger/README.md

 You only have so much cognitive bandwidth every day.
 Most of you are burning 70% of it trying to protect your fragile ego - retroactively editing your thesis mid-trade, making up retarded excuses for why your entry was actually "early" instead of just wrong, and managing the internal narrative of being a "good trader".
 It's the mental equivalent of running a supercomputer just to mine dogecoin for a scammer.

 It's active self-destruction.
-Every time you rationalize a bad trade instead of just taking the fucking L and logging the data, you are literally wiring your brain to become a better liar.
+Every time you rationalize a bad trade instead of just taking the L and logging the data, you are literally wiring your brain to become a better liar.
 Fast forward six months, and your pattern recognition hardware is completely corrupted.
 You can't even tell the difference between a high-EV setup and a tilted revenge entry because you've spent half a year lying to yourself.

 The GOYA framework exists to brutally kill the cope.
 The numbers don't give a shit about your story.
 Pips don't lie.

 **The Zero State: Flow State with a Sniper Rifle**

-To actually print money in this game, you need to enter what I call the Zero State: absolute cold precision mixed with zero attachment to the outcome.
-You are calculating risk like a machine, but genuinely do not give a single fuck if the trade hits TP or SL.
+To actually print money in this game, you need to enter what i like to call the Zero State: absolute cold precision mixed with zero attachment to the outcome.
+You are calculating risk like a machine, but genuinely do not care if the trade hits TP or SL.
 It's not some spiritual zen detachment bullshit, it's just the massive mechanical advantage you get when you stop letting your fragile ego rub against the charts.

 The golden rule of any interaction is this: whoever needs the outcome less, controls the frame.
 If you *need* a trade to work to pay rent or fix your mood, the market completely owns you.
 You will overtrade, you will move stops, and you will sit in drawdown praying to a god that isn't listening.
 But if you don't need it?
 You execute with the cold, psychopathic precision of pure process.